sunfounder/thales_kit/docs/source/_build/html/_sources/LED Segment Display.rst.txt

 .. image:: img/led_segment_1.png

-This means that it needs to be controlled by 8 digital signals at the same time to fully work.
+This means that it needs to be controlled by 8 digital signals at the same time to fully work and the 74HC595 can do this.

-The LED Segment Display matches well with the 74HC595 we used in the previous chapter.
-One of them needs to receive 8 digital signals to work properly; the other can convert an 8-bit binary number into 8 digital outputs.
-In other words, 74HC595 allows us to write 8-bit binary numbers to control the glyph of the LED Segment Display.

 Wiring
 ---------------------